TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/Index.rst

    We assume that you already have some knowledge how to set up a TYPO3 environment and therefore we will concentrate on the installation of Extbase and Fluid and their related components.
+See :ref:`t3install:start` for information about creating a working TYPO3 installation.

 .. toctree::
    :maxdepth: 2